55 Comments

 This article leaves out important considerations around interpreting self-reported mental health status.

-First, the original research doesn't adequately consider if "happiness shock" simply represents a greater accuracy in self-reported recognition of mental health.
+Consider first that the original research doesn't adequately assess if "happiness shock" simply represents a greater accuracy in self-reported recognition of mental health.
 Does it make sense that American's self reported happiness was higher in the 1970s with inflation, the oil embargo, Vietnam, and Watergate?

 The ACA's passage in 2010 made access to mental health services much easier.
 You can search "mental health" on google trends where it's easy to visualize the increasing interest since 2010.
 Covid created an expansion of tele-health which then supercharged access to mental health services.